iamkirankumaryadav/Library/Statistics/Statistics.md

 - **Small** std means `low` **variability** | Most of the **data points** are `close` to **mean** | `Narrow` distribution
 - **Large** std means `high` **variability** | Most of the **data points** are `far away` from the **mean** | `Wider` distribution
 - Standard deviation calculates `mean`, so it is affected by an `outlier`

+<h3 name='spread'>Measures of Spread | Variability</h3>

+- Describe how the data is spread out or distributed across different values.
+- `Histograms` and `Frequency distributions` are graphical representations that help us visualize the distribution of data.

 ![Sample vs Population](Image/Sample.jpg)